Uniform CPA Examination

 Is there a deadline for applying to take the examination?

 There is no deadline for submitting your application.
 Some test centers fill quickly, especially at the end of a testing window.
 Allow plenty of time for your application/registration to be processed.
-You cannot schedule your examination until you receive your Notice To Schedule (NTS).
+You cannot schedule your examination until you receive your Notice to Schedule (NTS).
 You must schedule your appointment at least five days in advance, but it is recommended to schedule your examination 45 days in advance.

 Do I have to apply as a candidate of the jurisdiction in which I live?